objetos/p5.quadrille.js/content/_index.md

 The library comprises a `Quadrille` class and provides [p5 functions]({{< ref "p5_functions" >}}) to manipulate instances of it, even allowing to customize the quadrille tiling.
 The `Quadrille` class supports several read / write [properties]({{< ref "properties" >}}) and implements [geometry transformations]({{< ref "geometry_transformations" >}}), [boolean operators]({{< ref "boolean_operators" >}}) inspired by [constructive solid geometry](https://en.wikipedia.org/wiki/Constructive_solid_geometry), and [visual computing]({{< ref "visual_computing" >}}) methods such as image filtering using [convolution matrices](https://en.wikipedia.org/wiki/Kernel_%28image_processing%29) and [triangle rasterization](https://fgiesen.wordpress.com/2013/02/06/the-barycentric-conspirac/).
 It also implements several [immutable]({{< ref "immutable_methods" >}}) and [mutable]({{< ref "mutable_methods" >}}) methods, such as [clear]({{< ref "clear" >}}), [clone]({{< ref "clone" >}}), [fill]({{< ref "fill" >}}), [insert]({{< ref "insert" >}}) and [replace]({{< ref "replace" >}}) among others.
 It can be used as an interface to convert to / from other representations such as [arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), [images](https://p5js.org/reference/#/p5.Image) and [bitboards](https://en.wikipedia.org/wiki/Bitboard).

 The library reference which illustrates most of its functionality is found along this site.

+Contributions are welcome at the [GitHub library site](https://github.com/objetos/p5.quadrille.js).

 # Releases